Maryland Oyster Liquor Oyster Chowder

 Having grown up in Maryland alongside the Chesapeake Bay, I can tell you that the best Oyster chowder recipe you will ever make, is this one right here!

-From the month of October right through March, oyster season quickly replaces the crab season, and just in time for tapas party slurps and hot chowders.
+From the month of October right through March, oyster season quickly replaces the crab season.

-It all starts with freshly dredged or raked oysters, still resting inside of their shell.
-Not a plastic pint of goopy oysters already removed from the source of the best flavor for a chowder; their shell.
+Not a plastic pint of goopy oysters already removed from their source of the best flavor for a chowder; their shell.

 Maryland Oysters